 An abscessed tooth can be very dangerous and is a severe condition in which a pocket of pus forms in the tooth which can lead to infection.
 The tooth abscess can cause fever, tooth sensitivity to hot and cold, toothache, tender lymph nodes in the neck, swelling of the face, and bump on the gums near the infected tooth.
 This condition requires immediate professional assistance because the infection can spread to your jaw, surrounding tissue and other parts of the body.
 Before you go to the dentist, rinse your mouth with mild salt water many times to decrease the pain and bring the pus to the surface.

 After a tooth has been knocked out, the dentist can reinsert and preserve the teeth if quick action is taken.
 First of all, carefully pick the tooth by the crown, make sure you do not touch the root and slowly and carefully rinse it.
 Do not scrub it while rinsing.
 Then reinsert the tooth in the socket if it is possible.
-If you are unable to reinsert it, place the tooth in a small clean container of milk and rush to the dentist as soon as possible in order to save your tooth.
+If you are unable to reinsert it, place the tooth in a small clean container of milk and rush to the dentist near me as soon as possible in order to save your tooth.

 Chipped or Cracked Teeth